raspberrypilearning/sensory-gadget/en/step_1.md

 ### PROJECT BRIEF: Project title
 <hr style="border-top: 2px solid black;">

-Brief explanation of aims of project.
+Brief explanation of the aims of the project.

 Your sensory gadget should:
 + Have multiple different kinds of input